busbud/coding-challenge-frontend-b/README.md

 ### Bonus

 * Localization is implemented using `react-intl` and supports French and English.
-* A responsive layout is implemented using 'ant-design`'s Grid flex system.
+* A responsive layout is implemented using `ant-design`'s Grid flex system.

 ### Remarks